1. Content Negotiation

 Content-Type.
 Some common examples of content types are “text/plain”, “application/xml”, “text/html”, “application/json”, “image/gif”, and “image/jpeg”.

-Similarly, to determine what type of representation is desired at client side, HTTP header
+Similarly, to determine what type of representation is desired on the client-side, an HTTP header ACCEPT is used.
+It will have one of the values mentioned for

 Generally, if no